base-pc/computer_back/README.md

 It is the backend part of the "Base PC" application which is an online store.

-The application is a project made for the purposes of the diploma thesis at The Witelon State University of Applied Sciences in Legnica
+The application is a project made for the purposes of the diploma thesis at The Witelon State University of Applied Sciences in Legnica.

+The store has the option of setting up two types of accounts (system administrator and ordinary user).

+Each of them has individual rights that define access to particular functions of the online store.
+For example admins can manage products and categories but only ordinary users can shop.

 ## Tech/framework used 🔧